sofa-framework/sofa/applications/plugins/Communication/README.md

 * source -> a BaseObject link.
 This object will be use to read/write data in it
 * arguments -> a string.
 A list of variables name.
 Existing or not inside the source

+A serverCommunication should contains at least one subscriber.

 ### How to use ServerCommunication OSC

 #### Receive